Support for the tourism industry

 The naturally occurring algal bloom is affecting some coastal areas in South Australia, which has had a serious impact on marine life and the industries that rely on it — especially fishing, aquaculture and tourism.

-Coastal tourism regions impacted by the algal bloom will benefit from a new travel voucher program calling on South Australians to travel this Spring.
+Coastal tourism regions impacted by the algal bloom will benefit from a new travel voucher program calling on South Australians to travel this Spring and Summer.

-Find out more about the Coast is Calling voucher program here.
+Find out more about the Summer Plan Dining Cashback program here.

 What other support is available for algal bloom impacted businesses?

-The support package includes $2 million for public information campaigns, focused on rebuilding confidence and driving visitation to our coastal regions and marine based tourism businesses and promoting the seafood industry and benefits of recreational fishing.
+The plan also includes an investment of $2.875 million to extend the public information campaigns through summer, focused on rebuilding confidence and driving visitation to our coastal regions and marine based tourism businesses and promoting the seafood industry and benefits of recreational fishing.

 For more information, go to algalbloom.sa.gov.au — the single trusted source of information.